mnmustafa1109/logn/src/pages/about.md

 a coding enthusiast since I was a kid and have always been fascinated by the power of technology.
 I like looking for new challenges and opportunities to learn and grow.
 Recently from few years my focus has moved to Software Architecture Design and Cloud Engineering which I am really loving.

-I am also the founder of [Lyoko Studio](https://lyoko.studio) a software development company that specializes in building custom software and hosting solutions for businesses.
+I am the founder of [Lyoko Studio](https://lyoko.studio) a software development company that specializes in building custom software and hosting solutions for businesses.
-And a consultant for [Panther Studios](https://panther-studios.com/).
+And a consultant for [Panther Studios](https://panther-studios.com/) which is a web design and development studio working with individuals and businesses.
 My latest ventures is [Altify Cloud](https://altify.cloud) which helps small to medium businesses optimize and reduce their cloud costs.

 These are some of my past achievements and goals: